The rings are on and the vows have been said, so now it’s time to celebrate!!

 To smear or not to smear the cake, that is the cake question.
 Do you mind if cake gets smeared all over your face, or do you want to be nice and simply feed the other person their bite without a mess?
 This is something you definitely need to talk about.
 I’ve seen couples do anything from not smearing at all, to moderate smearing and then there are the crazy few times where cake and frosting went EVERYWHERE!!!
 Keep in mind, if you do get crazy with the frosting, that could end up meaning frosting on your wedding dress or tuxedo and then you have that on you for the rest of the night (and shows up in pictures, too!)

-Selecting songs for your special dances and letting the DJ or music provider know what kind of music you want played is very important.
+Selecting songs for your special dances and letting the DJ or music provider know what kind of music you want to be played is very important.
 If you can’t decide on certain songs for your special dances, ask the DJ or music provider for some suggestions.
-As for other music you want played during the reception, let the DJ or music provider know if you like certain styles, specific artists, “must play” songs (or “don’t play” songs/artists) and any other thoughts on music you need them to know.
+As for other music you want to be played during the reception, let the DJ or music provider know if you like certain styles, specific artists, “must play” songs (or “don’t play” songs/artists) and any other thoughts on music you need them to know.
 Maybe you have a certain song you want the last song of the night to be, if that is the case, let the DJ or music provider know this before the reception.
 While most people who do music for weddings have a great variety of songs, they might not have the one you’re requesting.
 If so, by asking early, they can see if they have it or can get it for you.

 Dancing into the late hours of the night.
 Many venues have certain guidelines or rules they have in place for cut off times.
 Midnight is generally the standard time.
 However, some places let you go until 1a in western Nebraska.
 This is something you should ask your venue before your big day…see how late the reception CAN go until you need to wrap up.
-Keep in mind that if you book them until midnight, but the party is going great and you want to go another hour, the venue may let you, but also might charge more since they have employees that now are working and extra hour.
+Keep in mind that if you book them until midnight, but the party is going great and you want to go another hour, the venue may let you, but also might charge more since they have employees that now are working an extra hour.
 Be sure to check with the DJ or music provider too, and see if they are okay with playing longer and how much extra it will cost.